-In summary, the hierarchy places greatest preference on retention LID best management practices, second preference is for bio-treatment control measures, and third preference for non-LID treatment control measures.
+In summary, the hierarchy places greatest preference on retention LID BMPs, second preference is for bio-treatment control measures, and third preference for non-LID treatment control measures.
 A fourth preference has been added for off-site retrofits of existing development to accommodate USEPA’s request.